JonasPrade/schienendashboard-frontend/README.md

+[!WARNING]
+This project is not developed anymore.
+The new Project is: https://github.com/JonasPrade/raildashboard

 # Frontend prosd (Projekte Schiene Deutschland)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is used for the website [Schienendashboard](https://d-b.schienengruen.de/).